 The burgeoning rural to urban migration forces the state to grapple with a myriad of urban transport and related infrastructure issues—some resulting in dire consequences.
 In 2017 alone, the state reported 16,000 deaths related to road accidents.
 Not very hard to imagine the struggles of pedestrians and cyclists, who not only vie for space but struggle to ensure their own safety.

-Taking note of this worrying trend, the state government administrators engaged with the ITDP India Programme to help decipher the problem at hand.
+Taking note of this worrying trend, the state government administrators engaged with us to help decipher the problem at hand.
 The programme, which commenced work in Chennai in 2009, saw through the adoption of India’s first Non-Motorised Transport Policy and consequently, 140 kms of streets are being retrofitted with better footpaths for its citizens.

 In 2018, the initiative was extended to five more cities, namely Thanjavur, Vellore, Tirunelveli, Thoothukudi, and Erode, under the ‘Transforming Tamil Nadu – Designing Streets for Walking and Cycling’ initiative.
 With the state government’s support, these cities will identify, plan, and implement city-wide walking and cycling networks.
 Definitely a step in the right direction.

 Looking at the scale of these projects a few hurdles were all but expected, especially in terms of feasibility and implementation.
-Keeping that in mind, the India Programme has been helping in streamlining the process by providing capacity development workshops.
+Keeping that in mind, we have been helping in streamlining the process by providing capacity development workshops.
 So far, more than 500 officials, from 120-plus municipalities, have been trained to keep abreast with trends in street and mobility designs.

 Tackling urban planning issues triggered by rapid urbanisation is a long-drawn exercise, but the wheels of change are steadily gathering pace.
-These measures implemented by the state administration, with technical expertise from the ITDP India Programme, ensure a sustainable urban transportation model.
+These measures implemented by the state administration, with technical expertise from us, ensure a sustainable urban transportation model.
 In essence, allowing Tamil Nadu to move with the times and leap ahead in due course.